Text: Taras Prokopyshyn. Photo & Video: Nazar Parkhomyk. The article is taken from theUkrainians.

 One of the founders has left the company rather quickly after its launch.
 How critical was the situation?

 Honestly, I don’t think that anything terrible happened.
 Why?
-I’ve already had an experience when we parted our ways with a business partner, and that’s why before starting the company we signed a partnership agreement and clearly stated all the important moments including a possible partner disaffiliation.
-Therefore, this story was relatively quick and lacked in drama.
+I’ve already had an experience when we parted our ways with a business partner, and that’s why before starting the company we signed a partnership agreement and clearly stated all the important moments including possible partner disaffiliation.
+Therefore, this story was relatively quick and lacked drama.